 GDP or Gross Domestic Product is the best way to measure the size of a nation’s economy, as it is the value of all final goods and services produced within a country in a year.
 It is made up of 4 components - investment, consumption, government spending and net exports.
 Thus it covers all aspects of an economy and is the best way to gauge the productive powers of a state.

 Going by these criteria, Australia has a GDP of $1.4 trillion in USD, which is the 14th largest in the world.
 This is despite its relatively small population of just 25 million - which means that on an individual basis, Australia is one of the wealthiest countries on Earth, and certainly one of the most stable economies for reasons which we shall now get into.

 The Australian economy’s GDP per capita is $54,000, which for comparison, is more than that of the United Kingdom, France and Japan!
 On a per-capita basis, Australians are much more prosperous than most other nations.
 Combined with this is the extraordinary stability of the Australian economy, which has not experienced a recession in more than 28 years!
 This stellar performance of the Australian economy is because of several reasons, listed below.

+How has immigration contributed to economic diversity in Australia?
+That is a question that needs an elaborate answer.
 Ever since the arrival of the First Fleet in 1788, immigration has been central to the Australian ethos.
 Australia is a nation of immigrants, as the indigenous Aboriginals make up a small portion of the modern Australian population these days.
 It can thus be said that Australia has descended from the ships, and that still holds true today.